HZCTony/watchbuy/README.md

 ### Future work

-Every time Auto Scaling generated a new EC2 instance, execute a .sh file to update new EC2 origin and cache behavior to CloudFront distribution. like below:
+Every time Auto Scaling generated a new EC2 instance, execute a .sh file to update new EC2 origin and cache behavior to CloudFront distribution.
+The approximate steps like below:
 * Set specific user info from IAM to 'aws-sdk'
 * Use 'getDistributionConfig' to get all current CloudFront settings of.
 * Use 'describeInstances' to get all running ec2 instances and add them to config.